Flag

 Royal New Zealand Army Medical Corps

 On 9 January 1947, the New Zealand Army Medical Corps was combined with the New Zealand Medical Corps (Territorial) to become the New Zealand Army Medical Corps.
 The title Royal was granted to the Corps on the 12th of July the same year.
-Corps day is celebrated on 7 May, the day of the New Zealand Medical Corps formation in 1908.
+Corps day is celebrated on the 7th May, the day of the original New Zealand Medical Corps formation in 1908.

 Royal New Zealand Nursing Corps

-In April 1953 the title of the New Zealand Army Nursing Service was changed to the New Zealand Nursing Corps, and Corps was granted the prefix Royal on the 9th of June the same year.
+In April 1953 the title of the New Zealand Army Nursing Service was changed to the New Zealand Nursing Corps, and the prefix Royal was added on the 9th of June the same year.
 Corps day is 27th March as it is for the British Army.
-This acknowledges an affiliation with the British Army’s Queen Alexandra’s Royal Army Nursing Corps, and honours the legacy of Florence Nightingale.
+This acknowledges an affiliation with the British Army’s Queen Alexandra’s Royal Army Nursing Corps, and the legacy of Florence Nightingale.

 Royal New Zealand Dental Corps